Olympic National Park: Family-Friendly Favorites

 For the national park junkie, Olympic National Park is a must-visit.
 This place has so much to offer as there is something for just about every type of person.
 Whether you’re into rock climbing, hiking, camping, driving, big views — there’s something here for you!
 As a family with young kids, the hikes, beaches, and drive-up vistas are our speed.
 Allow us to recommend a few suggestions!
 But remember, you really can’t go wrong at this park.
 The drive alone to different points of interest will take your breath away.

-If you’re coming from Seattle, consider taking the ferry!
-We had our Google Maps set to avoid Tolls and Ferries and that almost added an hour and 60 miles to our trip!
+If you’re coming from the Seattle Escape Campervans rental site, consider taking the ferry!
+We had our Google Maps set to “Avoid Tolls and Ferries” and that almost added an hour and 60 miles to our trip!
 Given the ferry cost of around $15 to transport our van and ourselves, this was WELL worth it for us.
 Plus the boat ride was fun AND they sold hot pretzels! … WIN!

 Some of the campsites are by reservation only so be sure and do some researching if you want to stay closer to the beach.
 We stayed in “Heart O’ the Hills” campground and this was first come, first serve.
 We absolutely loved this location!
 This campground was crazy awesome as it sits nestled in an old growth forest with 300-foot fir trees towering over you.
 Feels like a fairytale!